 - Stay active.
 Lying around is the surest way to slip into an unplanned three-hour nap and make your jet lag worse.
 If you start feeling tired but should be awake in your new time zone, exercise or just try to take a brisk walk to get some energy back.

-- There’s an app for that – Entrain.
+- There’s an app for that – Timeshifter.
 Because of course there is.
-Entrain is a new app that asks you some questions about your normal sleep schedule, then calculates the new Circadian rhythm you should follow on your travels, and gives you a schedule of lighting recommendations to follow in order to help dimish your adjusment period.
+Timeshifter is a new app that asks you some questions about your normal sleep schedule, then calculates the new Circadian rhythm you should follow on your travels, and gives you a schedule of lighting recommendations to follow in order to help dimish your adjusment period.

 - Taking a nightcap to help you sleep is a bad idea.
 Dehydration, which will most likely happen anyway on a plane, tends to worsen jet lag.
 Alcohol will dehydrate you even more, so try to avoid it on the flight and on the day you arrive at your destination.